NHL Rumors: Ken Holland, Jeff Skinner, New York Islanders, More

 Anaheim Ducks GM and coach Bob Murray told Elliott Teaford of the Orange County Register that he doesn’t know if Ryan Kesler will play again this season.
 With the Ducks now firmly out of the playoff picture, the team may just choose to shut him down for the year and start the recovery process from his chronic hip pain.

 With just eight points on the season, you can hardly call Kesler’s season an effective one.
+Teaford wrote in his article:

+Asked after Friday’s morning skate at Pepsi Center whether it would be better to simply shut down Kesler for the remainder of the season, treat his hip during the offseason and regroup for training camp in September, Murray said, “If he were willing to do that, that would be fine.
+We’ll see.”

+source – ‘Ducks say Ryan Kesler could be done for the season’ – Elliott Teaford – Orange County Register – 03/15/2019

 Islanders to Shop Nick Leddy?